EagleChen/baidu_ting/README.md

 baidu-ting
 Download all the songs in an album from http://ting.baidu.com.
-Code in ruby.
+Written in ruby.

 Prerequisite:
-1. change the base folder
+#install all the gems
-change "BASE_FOLDER" to the folder where you want to download the album, e.g. "C:" or "/tmp/". default is the folder where source code resides.
+bundle install

 How to use:
-ruby baidu_ting.rb album_url
+ruby baidu_ting.rb album_url -d directory_to_store_the_album -b the_url_of_baidu_ting
 "album_url" should be replaced by the album address, e.g. "http://ting.baidu.com/album/13947931" without quotes